JoshStout/ICS-340-Algorithms-and-Data-Structures/README.md

 # ICS-340-Algorithms-and-Data-Structures

-DelivA: compute and report properties of a directed graph.
+DelivA: Compute and report properties of a directed graph.

-DelivB: compute the total distance of a bitonic tour.
+DelivB: Compute the total distance of a bitonic tour.

 DelivC: Kosaraju's algorithm to determine the number of Strongly Connected Components in a graph.